My grandfather was not a watch person. He wore one watch for years, took it off at night, and left it at that.

 The service: what actually happens

 - Disassembly.
-The watchmaker takes the movement apart completely—every wheel, spring, jewel, and screw.
+The watchmaker takes the movement apart completely.

 - Cleaning.
-All parts go through an ultrasonic cleaning process to remove dried oils and debris.
+All parts are cleaned to remove old oil and debris.

 - Inspection.
-The watchmaker examines each component for wear, damage, or corrosion.
-Worn parts are replaced.
+Each part is checked for wear, damage, or corrosion.

 - Regulation.
-The watch is tested in multiple positions and adjusted to keep accurate time.
-For a vintage watch, ±15 seconds per day is realistic and fine.
+The watch is tested and adjusted for timekeeping.
+For a vintage watch, a small daily drift is normal.

 Total time: typically 2–6 weeks, depending on the watchmaker’s backlog and parts availability.